5 Reasons to Love The Giant Brahma Chicken Breed

 Their large size, feathered legs, and well-rounded bodies give them a regal and majestic presence in any flock.

-Bantam Brahma chickens are miniature versions of regular breeds.
+Bantam Brahma chickens are miniature versions of Standard Brahma breed.
 They can be about half or two-thirds the size of regular birds.
 Bantam Brahmas roosters weigh about 2.5 lbs and hens weigh slightly less at 2 lbs.

 Standard Brahma (Light)